From day one, City Harvest’s focus has been feeding hungry New Yorkers, neighbors helping neighbors.

-It started with a potato.
+It started 40 years ago with a potato.

-Our first Executive Director, Helen verDuin Palit, had been working at aand saw how difficult it was to feed all the people who came in for lunch.
+Our first Executive Director, Helen verDuin Palit, had been working at a soup kitchen and saw how difficult it was to feed all the people who came in for lunch.
 While eating a potato skins appetizer at a nearby restaurant, she asked the chef what he did with the insides of the potatoes.
 When he told her that this unused portion was discarded, Helen said that the soup kitchen could really use the food that the restaurant was able to offer.
 The next day, the chef donated 30 gallons of cooked potatoes – which the kitchen used to thicken the soup it was serving.
-This quick meal out with friends led to the creation of City Harvest in December of 1982.
+This quick meal out with friends led to the creation of City Harvest in December 1982.

 Thanks to Helen, Jason Kliot and several other New Yorkers who were troubled by the large numbers of people who didn’t have enough to eat, and the amount of good quality excess food going to waste, the smart and simple idea of food rescue was born.
 They reached out to restaurants and retailers, enlisted friends, borrowed cars, and set up a hotline.
 With only volunteers in their own cars for the first seven months, hundreds of thousands of pounds of food was collected and delivered.
 All of the food was picked up and immediately delivered to soup kitchens and food pantries.

 Over the next 40 years the organization grew to include 23 food rescue trucks, nearly 190 staff members, thousands of volunteers, a Food Rescue Center, and the generous support of many food and financial donors.
 To date, City Harvest has rescued and delivered more than 1 billion pounds of nutritious food for New Yorkers.